meyer-lab/tHMM/docs/overview.rst

 2. a *random variable*: a function that returns **random observations** from the distribution when given **parameters** describing the distribution
-3. a *estimator*: a function that returns **parameters** that describe a distribution when given **random observations**
+3. an *estimator*: a function that returns **parameters** that describe a distribution when given **random observations**

 These three things fundamentally define any probability distribution.

-An optional boolean function can be provided to “prune” or “censor” cells based on the observation.
-In our example, cells with a Bernoulli observation of :math:`0`, which implies that the cell died, are pruned from the tree.
-Another prune rule we’ve implemented is removing cells that were born after an experimental time.
+An optional boolean function can be provided to “censor” cells based on the observation.
+In our example, cells with a Bernoulli observation of :math:`0`, which implies that the cell died, are excluded from the tree.
+Another censoring rule we have implemented is removing cells that were born after an experimental end time.

 We have already built, as a starting example, a model that resembles lineage trees of cancer cells.
 In our synthetic model, our emissions are